There are many responsibilities that come with living in your new home and you will want to make sure you are taking care of all of them.

 Beginning December 1 and continuing to March 1, winter parking regulations take affect.
 Many residential streets will require odd/even side street parking.
 Some streets will restrict parking altogether during this time so it is important to read all posted street signs.
-More information on parking can be found here.

 Another important city ordinance to follow is that residents have 24 hours after the last snowfall to clear snow from sidewalks.
 Check your lease to see who is responsible for this to avoid facing fines from the city.

 The cold weather that comes with Milwaukee winters may cause spikes in the cost of your energy bill.
 All rooms in your unit must be able to 67 degrees, if they do not reach out to your landlord to have this issue fixed.
 Check out these heat saving tips!

 Garbage and Recycling

 Take your trash out regularly and dispose of it in your designated dumpster.
 The Department of Public Works has a garbage pick-up schedule, which will tell you what day the next garbage and recycling pickup is for your specific address.
 The City also provides services and guidelines for different types of garbage disposal, such as electronics, appliances and bulkier furniture items, which can be found at Sanitation Services.